Local acyclicity in $p$-adic cohomology

 where $G_k$ is the matrix of the operator $\frac{1}{k!}\frac{\partial^k}{\partial u^k}$ acting on $N$.
 We then define

 the sum being over all such irreducible constituents $N$.
 This gives a function

-\begin{proof}[Proof of Proposition \ref{prop: lower}] It is harmless to replace $A$ by its completion for the supremum norm, so we may instead prove the corresponding claim for a smooth, affinoid $K$-algebra $A$ with good reduction.
-We let $A_{K_v}$ denote the base change of $A$ to $K_v$ and consider the Cartesian diagram
+\begin{proof}[Proof of Proposition \ref{prop: lower}] It is harmless to replace $A$ by completion $\widehat{A}$, so we may instead prove the corresponding claim for a smooth affinoid $K$-algebra $A$ with good reduction.
+We let $A_{\mathscr{H}(v)}$ denote the base change of $A$ to $\mathscr{H}(v)$ and consider the Cartesian diagram

-By construction, there exists a rigid point of $\mathcal{M}(A_{K_v})$ lying above $v\in \mathcal{M}(A)$, and the unique point in the Shilov boundary of $\mathcal{M}(A_{K_v})$ lies above $\xi$.
-By invariance under isometric extensions, we may replace $K$ by $K_v$ and thus assume that $v$ is a rigid point of $\cur{M}(A)$.
-Taking a completed localisation of $A$ around $v$, applying \cite[Theorem 1]{Ked05} and lifting we can assume we have a finite \'etale map $K\tate{\bm{x}} \rightarrow A$, for $\bm{x}=(x_1,\ldots,x_d)$.
+By construction, there exists a rigid point of $\mathcal{M}(A_{\mathscr{H}(v)})$ lying above $v\in \mathcal{M}(A)$, and the unique point in the Shilov boundary of $\mathcal{M}(A_{\mathscr{H}(v)})$ lies above $\xi$.
+By invariance under isometric extensions, we may replace $K$ by $\mathscr{H}(v)$ and thus assume that $v$ is a rigid point of $\cur{M}(A)$.
+Taking a completed localisation of $A$ around $v$, applying \cite[Theorem 1]{Ked05} and lifting, we can assume we have a finite \'etale map $K\tate{\bm{x}} \rightarrow A$, for $\bm{x}=(x_1,\ldots,x_d)$.
 By Lemma \ref{lemma: irr push} it suffices to prove the claim for the pushforward of $M$ along $K\tate{\bm{x}}\rightarrow A$, hence we may assume that $A=K\tate{\bm{x}}$.
 By translating, and possibly increasing $K$, we may assume that $v=0$.

 We let $v_i$ denote the image in $\mathcal{M}(K\tate{\bm{x}})$ of the unique point in the Shilov boundary of under the canonical closed immersion.
 Thus $v_0=\xi$ and $v_d=v$, and it therefore suffices to show that $M_{v_i}$ overconvergent $\Rightarrow $ $M_{v_{i+1}}$ overconvergent, and that $\mathrm{Irr}(M_{v_i})\geq \mathrm{Irr}(M_{v_{i+1}})$.
 But now looking at the commutative (although not in general Cartesian) diagram